brunomaga/brunomaga.github.io/_posts/2019-12-01-Bayesian-Variational-Inference-GMM.md

 = \frac{ P(x \mid z) \, P(z) }{ P(x \mid z_0) \, P(z_0)}
 $$

-and move to the state of highest ratio.
+and perform a step change towards the state of highest ratio.

 The main advantage of MCMC is that it provides an approximation of the *true* posterior, although there are many disavantadges on handling a exact posterior which doesn't follow a parametric ditribution (such as hard interpretability in high dimensions).
 Moreover, it requires a massive computation power for problems with large latent spaces.
 That's where Variational Inference enters the picture: it's faster and works well if we know the parametric distribution of the posterior, however being sometimes *over-confident* when posterior are not exact to the approximated.